Prag8855/aab/content/guides/find-a-job-in-berlin.md

 ### The job contract

-Put everything in writing, only sign what you agree to, send the signed contract by post.
+Read your job contract carefully.
+If your employer promised something to you during the interview, verify that it's in your contract.
+Only sign the contract if you agree with everything.
+Send the signed contract [by post](/guides/mail-a-letter).

-**[How to mail a letter](/guides/mail-a-letter)** — from your computer, without a printer
+If you are not sure about your contract, [ask for help](/guides/questions-about-berlin#legal-questions) or [talk to a lawyer](/guides/english-speaking-lawyers-berlin).

 ## Step 5: Get a residence permit